h3abionet/h3agwas/assoc/README.md

 need locuszoom, _R_ : (ggplot2), python3

 ##4.
-Simulation pipeline: `simul-assoc.nf`
+Simulation pipeline: `assoc/simul-assoc.nf`

-This section describes a pipeline in devlopment, purpose of this pipeline is to estimate false positive and false negative with simulated phenotype, Our script, *simul-assoc.nf* takes as input PLINK files that have been through quality control and
+This section describes a pipeline in devlopment, purpose of this pipeline is to estimate false positive and false negative with simulated phenotype, Our script, *assoc/simul-assoc.nf* takes as input PLINK files that have been through quality control and
   * Simulate quantitative phenotypes with [phenosim](https://www.ncbi.nlm.nih.gov/pubmed/21714868) based on genetics data
   * perform a GWAS on  phenotype simulated using gemma, boltlmm.
   * Perform summary statistics.